DSV launches Green Logistics to accelerate the green transition of the industry

 By 2030, DSV has committed to reducing scope 1 and 2 emissions (e.g. from company cars, offices, and warehouses) by 40% and scope 3 emissions (primarily from subcontracted freight transport) by 30% from a 2019 baseline.

 Short explanatory cases describing realistic customer scenarios for the different products.

 The customer has little idea of where to start with CO2 emission reduction.
-DSV can help conduct an emission hotspot analysis for the customer to identify the highest emitting lanes both for air, sea and road freight.
+DSV can help conduct an emission hotspot analysis for the customer to identify the highest emitting lanes for air, sea, and road freight.
 Then, using DSV’s differentiated and unique offering – green procurement carrier analysis – DSV’s team of experts can conduct a detailed evaluation of potential carriers on the identified lanes.
 The next step is to find the least emitting carriers and help the customer incorporate CO2 emission intensity as an important element in choosing carriers, along with other business considerations such as cost and time.

 Case 2: CO2 reporting

 The customer has no overview of the CO2 emissions from the transport.
 DSV can help provide a detailed overview of emissions from different modes and divided by the legs of transport.
 This can form a good basis for the customer to understand emissions from transportation and then work with DSV on initiatives to reduce these specific emissions.

 Case 3: Sustainable fuel offerings

 The customer is a high-end fashion & retail customer who has a dependence on using air freight as a mode of transport for final goods in order to stay relevant with fashion trends.
 DSV helps the customer reduce CO2 emissions from a high emission air freight lane using sustainable aviation fuel and without making any changes to the customer’s operations.

 Case 4: Carbon offsetting